urechmat/path/README.md

 ###### Set the minimum and maximum input
 The minimum and the maximum of the input range are defined with the property "min" and "max".
+The maximum value must be greater than the minimum value in order for the slider to be displayed correctly.

 ```json
   "min": 50,